 When Price filmed While the City Sleeps (1956), he became friends with Fritz Lang because of their mutual love of art.

-Although he turned down Jose Ferrer's offer to play one of the leads in "My Three Angels" on stage, he did consent to play the Duke of Buckingham in Ferrer's "Richard III" at New York's City Center in 1953.
+Although he turned down José Ferrer's offer to play one of the leads in "My Three Angels" on stage, he did consent to play the Duke of Buckingham in Ferrer's "Richard III" at New York's City Center (1953).

 Price was scheduled by Universal to make his screen debut in Prescription for Romance (1937), but Kent Taylor replaced him.
 Next he was set for That Certain Age (1938), but was deemed too young and replaced by Melvyn Douglas.

 During the 1970s, Price said that George C. Scott was his favorite current actor although Cary Grant (then retired) was his all-time favorite.

 When Lillian Gish first met him on The Whales of August (1987), she said, "I finally got my Prince Albert", a reference to "Victoria Regina".

 He was the visual inspiration for the original illustrations of the comic book superhero Doctor Strange/Stephen Strange (created in 1963).
 Price was 52 years old at the time.
 Strange's full name is Stephen Vincent Strange.

 The 2013 song "Vincent Price" by the hard rock band Deep Purple is dedicated to him.
 Price was friends with the band, and in 1975, appeared on Roger Glover's live version of "The Butterfly Ball and the Grasshopper Feast" as a narrator.

 Price was known as an art connoisseur, and was a champion of American Indian / Native American art in particular.
 Price was appointed to the Indian Arts and Crafts Board under Eisenhower, he supported the Institute of American Indian Arts in Santa Fe, New Mexico, and he has been the subject of discussions at the Museum of Contemporary Native Arts in Santa Fe.